 But it keeps getting worse.
 Errant contributor Photine Liakos sent me this story by Radley Balko at the Huffington Post about the global application of US drug laws that has just passed the House Judiciary Committee (“U.S. Drug Policy Would Be Imposed Globally By New House Bill“):

 …that would make it a federal crime for U.S. residents to discuss or plan activities on foreign soil that, if carried out in the U.S., would violate the Controlled Substances Act (CSA) — even if the planned activities are legal in the countries where they’re carried out.
 The new law, sponsored by Judiciary Committee Chairman Rep. Lamar Smith (R-Texas) allows prosecutors to bring conspiracy charges against anyone who discusses, plans or advises someone else to engage in any activity that violates the CSA, the massive federal law that prohibits drugs like marijuana and strictly regulates prescription medication.

 “Under this bill, if a young couple plans a wedding in Amsterdam, and as part of the wedding, they plan to buy the bridal party some marijuana, they would be subject to prosecution,” said Bill Piper, director of national affairs for the Drug Policy Alliance, which advocates for reforming the country’s drug laws.
 “The strange thing is that the purchase of and smoking the marijuana while you’re there wouldn’t be illegal.
-But this law would make planning the wedding from the U.S. a federal crime.”
+But this law would make planning the wedding from the U.S